psbtok/strava-statistics/README.md

 ## About
 Strats a website for monitoring a person's strava activities.
 Made for analyzing cycling and running information.
-Uses JavaScript and Chart.JS module.<br>
+Uses Strava API, JavaScript and Chart.JS.<br>
 Link: [strats.netlify.app](https://strats.netlify.app) <br>
 Some countries (including Russia) require VPN to open the page. <br>
 Implemented features:
 - Distribution of activities by type
 - Map of activities
-- Favorite days
+- Day of the week distribution
 - Performance review - last 20 activities (cycling/running) review.
 Analyzes speed and distance and their 5-day moving averages.
 To get the intended experience, user needs 25 activities of both running and cycling.
+- Month distribution

 # Setup

 The first thing to do is to clone the repository: